dis-works/diswall-rs/docs/readme.md

 ### Dependencies

 First of all you will need some dependencies to be installed.
-1. Install iptables and ipset (`sudo apt install iptables ipset`).
+1. If you want to use iptables, then install iptables and ipset (`sudo apt install iptables ipset`).
+If you have nftables installed (like in fresh Debian 11), then you don't have to install firewall.
 And if you have some other firewall (`ufw` or `firewalld`) uninstall it.
-2. If you want to use quick-install script from our site - make sure you have jq installed (`sudo install jq`).
+2. If you want to use quick-install script from our site - make sure you have jq installed (`sudo apt install jq`).

 ### Installation

-Use `curl https://get.diswall.stream | bash` or `wget -O - https://get.diswall.stream | bash` to install the DisWall.
+Use `curl https://get.diswall.stream | bash` or `wget -q -O - https://get.diswall.stream | bash` to install the DisWall.

 ### Configuration

-1. If you want to use full-fledged DisWall then you need to register on [diswall.stream](https://diswall.stream), confirm e-mail and copy credentials from our mail to `/etc/diswall/diswall.conf`.
+1. If you want to use full-fledged DisWall then you need to register on [diswall.stream](https://diswall.stream), confirm e-mail address and copy credentials from our mail to `/etc/diswall/diswall.conf`.

 2. This step maybe is most important.
-Open `/usr/bin/diswall_init.sh` with your preferred text editor and check all autogenerated rules for iptables that are in this file.
+Open `/usr/bin/diswall_init.sh` (if you use iptables) with your preferred text editor and check all autogenerated rules for iptables that are in this file.
+   If you use nftables, then open `/etc/nftables.conf` and check that configuration is correct.
    You can add some other rules to allow all connections from your home or office IPs no matter what to be sure that if something goes wrong you can connect to your server via SSH and correct things.

 Only after these steps you can enable and start diswall service (`sudo systemctl enable --now diswall`).